 2. Earn a doctoral degree in psychology.

 There are two primary doctorate-level psychology degrees, each with unique training and requirements for graduating: a Doctor of Psychology (PsyD) and a Doctor of Philosophy (PhD) in Psychology.
 The state of Florida accepts both types for licensure as a psychologist.
-For more information about the differences between the two doctorate degrees, see our home page.
+For more information about the differences between the two doctorate degrees, see our comparison.
 If you enroll after graduating with a bachelor’s degree, you can usually expect to spend between four and seven years completing a doctoral degree.
 The state of Florida requires that your doctorate be accredited by the American Psychological Association (APA).
-The Board requires 4,000 hours of supervised experience before you can become licensed, 2,000 of which can be completed as a doctoral internship.
+Refer to our Psychology Schools in Florida page for a comprehensive list of programs.

 3. Submit your application to the Board.